jamieyoung5/SWM-F/README.md

 # SWM-F

-A program that builds reports based on data stored in a database
+Our group have collaborated to help develop a program that builds reports based on data stored in a database.

 ## Programming standards